bahadirkisbet/algotrader/README.md

 #### Bug
 - [X] It should make roughly 2900 calls for btcusdt when it's back-filling, but it makes 5900 calls.
 Find the reason and fix it
+- [ ] The program does not terminate.
+Find the bug and solve it.
+It is probably related to the one of the threads.

 ### OpenAI Suggestions